 - Tangible fixed assets are depreciated over their useful lives taking into account residual values, where appropriate.
 The actual lives of the assets and residual values are assessed annually and may vary depending on a number of factors.
-In re-assessing asset lives, factors such as technological innovation and maintenance programmes are taken into account.
+In re-assessing asset lives, factors such as technological innovation and maintenance programmes are considered.
 Residual value assessments consider issues such as future market conditions, the remaining life of the asset and projected disposal values. - The present value of the Local Government Pension Scheme defined benefit liability depends on a number of factors that are determined on an actuarial basis using a variety of assumptions.
 The assumptions used in determining the net cost (income) for pensions include the discount rate.
 Any changes in these assumptions, which are disclosed in note 16, will impact the carrying amount of the pension liability.
-The actuary has used a roll forward approach which projects results from the latest full actuarial valuation performed at 31st March 2019 to value the pensions liability at 31st July 2022.
-Any differences between the figures derived from the roll forward approach and a full actuarial valuation would impact on the carrying amount of the pension liability.
-The College will only recognise a scheme surplus based on the actuarial assumptions if there is a strong possibility of being able to recover the surplus in the future.

-Statement of accounting policies and estimation techniques (continued)
+Statement of Accounting Policies and Estimation Techniques (continued)